burningtomatoes/Sideshooty/README.md

 If you're interested in learning more about this, visit <http://www.burningtomato.com>.
 I publish all the games I build on that website.
 You can also follow me on Twitter at <https://twitter.com/burningtomato>.

+A confession
+---
+Full disclosure: I spent about two weeks on this game.
+I got a bit excited and started during the holidays, but as I should have anticipated, didn't have nearly enough time to get anything done.
+Ssh, don't tell anyone!

+An added bonus is that I intend to re-use some of the code I have created here, for all intents and purposes I see part of the time spent on this game as creating a "base" for future games.

+Or maybe these are just excuses, we'll soon find out whether I can pull it off or not. :-)

 About the game
 ---
 This game is a side-scrolling shooter.
 You have to shoot the enemies.
 They're bad people and you're very cross with them because they stole your wife and ruined Christmas.